richapurba/richapurba/README.md

 ### Hello, there. 👋 Nice to have you here.<br/>
-I am a sister, university student ambassador, and now actively looking for new opportunity as a front end developer.
-I graduated from high school in 2017; and I've spent the last year as a business consultant.
+I am a sister, university student ambassador, and a front end developer from Indonesia.
+Currently looking for a front end opportunity.
+I'm looking to collaborate with great developers where I can test my skills and upgrade it.
 I have a lot of patience, that's why I'm using windows😂 Also, I'm an extrovert, I really love networking and team building.
 To know more about me, just simply have a talk with me or you can go trought my website down here.<br/><br/>
 [![Website](https://img.shields.io/website?label=richapurba.github.io&style=for-the-badge&url=https%3A%2F%2Frichapurba.github.io)](https://richapurba.github.io)

 📚 I'm currently working towards my BS in Computer Science degree from University of the People<br/>